ty-raino/ty-raino.github.io/_posts/2020-03-17-what_i_struggled_the_most_with_in_procedural_ruby.markdown

 i += 1
 end```*

-In the code snippet above about a While loop,  `i` is set to `0`,  While evaluates if `i` is less than `5`.  `i` is in fact less than `5` which is "true", so it will run our string.
+In the code snippet above about a While loop,  `i` is set to `0`.
+It will evaluate if `i` is less than `5`.  `i` is in fact less than `5` which is "true", so it will run our string.
 Then increment the variable by 1, so that it goes from 0 to 1.
 1 is less than `5` so it will jump back to the beginning and loop over until it's false, which is `5 < 5`.
 5 is not less than 5 (it is equal to 5) so this is "false" and the loop will end.

 *```i = 0
 until i >= 5